quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part25_10.6.2_Wonders.md

 ---

 #### Entering Data as an Array
 Background context: We are entering the data from Table 10.1 into an array for Principal Component Analysis (PCA).
-The first two columns of the table represent the variables \( x \) and \( y \).
+The first two columns of the table represent the variables $x $ and$y$.

 :p How do we enter the data from Table 10.1 as an array?
 ??x
-We can enter the data in a Python list or NumPy array format, where each row corresponds to a single data point, and each column represents one of the variables (e.g., \( x \) or \( y \)).
+We can enter the data in a Python list or NumPy array format, where each row corresponds to a single data point, and each column represents one of the variables (e.g., $x $ or$y$).

 ```python
 import numpy as np